Darion/links/linux.md

 * [calcurse](https://calcurse.org/) is a calendar and scheduling application for the command line
 * [khal](https://github.com/pimutils/khal) - CLI calendar application
 * [Buku](https://github.com/jarun/Buku) - Browser-independent bookmark manager
+* [sc-im](https://github.com/andmarti1424/sc-im) is a spreadsheet program that is based on SC

 ## Other